Early Years Curriculum

 What Will Your Child Learn at Nursery

 We follow the statutory framework of the Revised Early Years Foundation Stage, introduced from September 2012, which covers children from birth to five years of age, however we take into account the individual need, learning styles and interests of the children.
+We have a rich environment and believe this to be key in providing for every child’s learning experience.
+Continuous Provision offers children a constant environment that is safe for them to explore whilst challenging their learning.
+We allow children the freedom to explore and become independent in making choices.

 The Early Years Foundation Stage follows a principled approach under four themes: